 |Manogaran P,Vavasour I,Borich M,Kolind SH,Lange AP,Rauscher A,Boyd L,Li DK,Traboulsee A, Corticospinal tract integrity measured using transcranial magnetic stimulation and magnetic resonance imaging in neuromyelitis optica and multiple sclerosis.
 Multiple sclerosis (Houndmills, Basingstoke, England).
 2016 Jan [PubMed]|

 The intent of StatPearls is to provide practice questions and explanations to assist you in identifying and resolving knowledge deficits.
-These questions and explanations are not intended to be a source of the knowledge base of all of medicine, nor is it intended to be a board or certification review of Neuroscience-Medical Student.
+These questions and explanations are not intended to be a source of the knowledge base of all of medicine, nor is it intended to be a board or certification review.
 The authors or editors do not warrant the information is complete or accurate.
 The reader is encouraged to verify each answer and explanation in several references.
 All drug indications and dosages should be verified before administration.